KenACollins/MLB-game-stats/README.md

 StatsListDispMod.js is a display module geared toward displaying MLB games info on the screen.

 It asks the Controller to invoke the MLB stats API for the current date and pass back the results.
-Once the data has been returned, the display module builds four elements for the screen:
+Once the data has been returned, the display module builds four components for the screen:

 * Previous and Next Date buttons
 * Main header